April 5, 2022

 Noppadol Pringvanich, Head ATM Engineering & Aviation Radio Spectrum, IATA, “How to Operate Aircraft in the Future RF Environment”

 Noppadol Pringvanich is the global head of Air Traffic Management Engineering and Aviation Radio Spectrum for International Air Transport Association (IATA).
 He is responsible for all developments of IATA’s global policy/strategy and airlines positions relating to aviation frequency spectrum and all aircraft avionics and related infrastructure.
 Noppadol is the co-chair of ICAO Communications Panel and has served as IATA-nominated panel member for numerous ICAO technical panels including Navigation, Surveillance and Frequency Spectrum Management.
 He also headed IATA delegation in global International Telecommunication Union (ITU) conferences and meetings.
 Prior to IATA, Noppadol served as the chief of ICAO Asia Pacific Regional Sub-Office in Beijing where he managed strategic directions and led all daily operations of the ICAO office.
 Noppadol also served as director of Airspace and Flight Procedure Department at AEROTHAI, Thailand, where he was responsible for all airspace improvement projects, both domestical and international, and the corporate master planning of the ANSP’s communication, navigation, surveillance and air traffic management infrastructures.
-Noppadol received his Master of Science in electrical engineering from Stanford University, USA.
+Noppadol received his Master of Science in electrical engineering from Stanford University, U.S.A.

 Sponsors and Exhibitors Reception